Program Proposals

 Timeline

-• Minor modifications to existing programs should be submitted by Aplril 30th for inclusion in the next year's catalog and degree audit.
-Substantial modifications to existing programs should be submitted in the same timeline as new programs above, given they may require additional internal and external approvals.
+- Minor modifications to existing programs should be submitted by April 30th for inclusion in next year's catalog and degree audit.
+Substantial modifications to existing programs, which may require additional internal and external approvals, should be submitted in the same timeline as new programs above.

 Workflow and Approvals